bbrownekianda/docs/dashboards/configuration.md

 ![Dashboard editing](images/dashboardconfig.png)

-2. A dialog box opens with filtering options in the left-hand pane and list view fields in the right-hand pane, go to [List view fields](#list-view-fields) to read more about the latter options.
+2. A dialog box opens with filter options in the left-hand pane and list view fields in the right-hand pane, go to [List view fields](#list-view-fields) to read more about the latter options.

    ![Editing options](images/listconfig.png)